New To Custom Helmet Paintingwebmanager2021-01-22T14:06:45-05:00

 While there are some chemicals that cannot come in contact with the foam padding and un-finished composites of the helmet, there are plenty of water-based paints out there now that will not harm the helmet at all.
 There is also the incredibly time consuming skill of masking, where an artist covers the vital parts of the helmet with masking tape, whether using a solvent or water-based paint.

 At Veneratio Designs, water-based paints are primarily used as much as possible.
-However, the clear-coats and candies that are used do contain solvents.
+However, specific colors, as well as clear-coats and candies, do contain solvents.
 I personally ensure that every vital part of the helmet is meticulously masked and protected before beginning the painting process so that the solvents cannot compromise the integrity of the helmet.
 They are the same top quality products and brands that are used by nearly all professional helmet painters in the industry, and have been for many years.
 Your helmet is safe with us.

 Why does a custom painted helmet cost so much?

 This is a question that I asked when I started racing shifter karts years ago and started the process of getting my first helmet painted.
-There are many reasons for this that almost requires its own article, including design and prep time, design complexity, solid colors vs. candy colors vs. pearls, materials, shop costs, etc. So I’ll tell you what my helmet painter told me: “Because it’s custom and not mass produced where we can charge less and another racer ends up wearing your same design.”
-Depending on the complexity of the design, an artist can spend anywhere from 20 to 40 hours working on a single custom painted helmet.
+There are many reasons for this that almost requires its own article, including design and prep time, design complexity, solid colors vs. candy colors vs. pearls, materials, shop costs, etc – not to mention the expensive EPA/OSHA Certified shop equipment that is needed as well.
+So I’ll tell you what my helmet painter told me: “Because it’s custom and not mass produced where we can charge less and another racer ends up wearing your same design.”
+Depending on the complexity of the design, an artist can spend anywhere from 15 to 35 hours working on a single custom painted helmet.

 Helmet painting is creating a piece of wearable art that represents your personality, performance, and attitude at the track.
 There’s a reason Sebastian Vettel, Fernando Alonso (before FIA rule change), Tony Stewart, Jimmie Johnson, and many other top drivers have a new design on their lids almost every race: It’s art, and it’s part of who they are.
 Some people even have framed paintings of their helmets and even collect official painted replicas in their home or office.